 Our aim is to feed your imagination and open your eyes to the possibilities of 3D design and the difference you can make to the world.
-This course is delivered in 2 coursework units over the two years with project work supported by lectures, demonstrations, professional experience and tutorials.
+This course is delivered through skill development in Year 1 and 2 course work units, with project work supported by lessons, demonstrations, professional experience and tutorials.

 What will I study over the two years?

-During the first year you will develop your design skills including sketching, developing and recording ideas and develop your understanding of how to design and make using a variety of approaches and techniques.
-Through a series of activities and short projects you will develop your appreciation of form and function, and the use of a range of materials and manufacturing processes for both commercial and one-off production.
+During the first year you will develop your design skills including sketching, developing and recording ideas and how to design and use a variety of approaches and techniques.
+Through a series of activities and short projects you will develop your appreciation of form and function and use a range of materials and manufacturing processes for both commercial and one-off production.
 This will include the use of drawing and rendering techniques to communicate your ideas using CAD/CAM as part of the design process.
 You will become familiar with major design movements and the work of other designers in order to broaden your appreciation of good design.
-There is an emphasis on learning how and why designs are developed, and how you as a designer can make improvements.
+There is an emphasis on learning how and why designs are developed and how you as a designer can make improvements.

 In your second year you will have more freedom to explore your own area of design and you will take on the role of a professional designer through a mixture of set and self-generated projects giving you a wide portfolio to demonstrate your skills to universities and potential employers.
 You will undertake a detailed ‘personal study’ with practical outcomes from a personal starting point.

 Assessment is 60% coursework, in the form of a Personal Investigation which is presented as a design portfolio and practical outcome(s).
 There are also marks allocated to a written Related Study (20% of the coursework grade).
 In addition to the coursework there is an externally set practical, which is worth 40% of the overall A Level mark.
 Projects are marked by the teachers and externally moderated by the examination board.

 What skills will I need and develop on this course?